milen-denev/rs_aio_db/README.md

 ## Production Readiness

-This is used in production in affiliated company for specific use-case.
-Use this in production at your own risk.
-Currently I consider this to in beta stage.
-There are known bugs, check the pinned Issue's tab.
-Although there are no observable major issues until v0.6 I don't recommend it for use in critical systems.
+This is already used in production in affiliated company for specific use-case.
+Although any known issues are fixed, use this in production at your own risk.

 ## Planned Features